Alphabet's Self-Driving Cars To Get Their First Real Riders

 Beta testing self-driving vehicles...
 (Score:2)

 Ads.
 Listening devices.
 Streamed bloopers.
-(Score:2)
+(Score:3)

 Step 1: Plaster everything with ads.
 Include annoying TV screens with loud advertisements.